guido57/EBAZ4205/docs/how-to-build.md

 Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(1,0)
 ```

-Your system-conf.dtsi should look like this:
+Your project-spec/meta-user/recipes-bsp/device-tree/files/system-conf.dtsi should look like this:

 ```
 /include/ "system-conf.dtsi"